 A Complete Guide to Data Conversion: Types, Examples & Consultant Insights

-This hyperconnected digital world cannot see the smooth data transition from legacy systems to cloud platforms, switching CRMs, or integrating software solutions with this service.
+The hyperconnected digital world cannot see the smooth data transition from legacy systems to cloud platforms, switching CRMs, or integrating software solutions with this service.

 Data conversion refers to transforming or restructuring data so it can fit different systems, tools, and platforms.
 It requires data to shift from existing files or folders to changed databases in the format that you want to meet your system requirements.
 This process is critically significant to maintain the structure, accuracy, accessibility, and usability of information without compromising integrity.